OnkarRuikar/markdownlint-rule-search-replace/README.md

   - `search`: text or array of texts to search
   - `searchPattern`: regex pattern or array of patterns to search.
 Include flags as well, as if you are defining a regex literal in JavaScript, e.g. `/http/g`.
   - `replace`: Optional.
 The replacement string(s), e.g. `https`.
 Regex properties like `$1` can be used if `searchPattern` is being used.
-  - `searchInCode` Optional.
-When set to `"skip"` all code(inline and block), which is inside backticks, will be skipped.
-When set to `"only"` only code will be searched.
-Default is `"all"` (both code and non-code is searched).
+  - `searchScope` Optional.
+Scope to perform the search in.
+    - `all`: Default.
+Search in all Markdown content.
+    - `code`: Search only in code (block and inline).
+That is code inside code fences and inline backticks.
+    - `text`: Search only in markdown text, skip code.
   - `skipCode`: Optional.
-Equivalent to `"searchInCode": "skip"` when set to `true`.
+All code(inline and block), which is inside backticks, will be skipped. _This property is deprecated use `searchScope` instead._

 Properties are case-sensitive and are in camel case.\
 **Note:** `search` and `searchPattern` are interchangeable.
 The property `search` is used if both are supplied.